-Abstracts should be uniformly written giving a title and using the following headings for the body text:
+Abstracts should be uniformly written giving a title (which must not contain companies and products’ names) and using the following headings for the body text:

 Names, addresses, institutions must not appear in the text, penalty the exclusion.